rgravina/rgravina/README.md

 ### Apps on the App Store

-Together with [@immenor](https://github.com/immenor) and others I work on a language learning iPhone, Apple Watch and iPad app called [Tako Words](https://apps.apple.com/us/app/tako-words/id966420453).
-We've designed it with the needs of intermediate learners in mind, while keeping it accessable for beginners.
-We use the app daily and have users that do the same.
+Together with [@immenor](https://github.com/immenor) and others I work on a language learning iPhone, Apple Watch and iPad app called [Context](http://studywithcontext.com/).
+We've designed it with the needs of both begginer and intermediate learners in mind and centered it around the idea of learning new words in the context that you heard them first.
+We use the app daily and have many users that do the same.
 It's a free app, so try it out and let us know what you think.

 ### Mentoring